codedbyinvin/ninja_game/README.md

 ## NINJA GAME from DAFLUFFYPOTATO's tutorial

-It's a game made the pygame library in python.
+It's a game made with the pygame library in python.

 You can play the game by running the `game.py` file or by running the `game.exe` as follows: